Shyama Charan Shukla

 Shyama Charan Shukla (27 February 1925 – 14 February 2007) was an Indian National Congress politician and thrice Chief Minister of Madhya Pradesh.

 Personal life

-Shyama Charan Shukla was born on 27 February 1925 in Raipur.
+Shyama Charan Shukla was born on 27 February 1925 in Raipur into a Kanyakubja Brahmin family.
 His father Ravishankar Shukla was a lawyer, an Indian National Congress politician from Central Provinces and Berar and the first Chief Minister of Madhya Pradesh.
 His younger brother, Vidya Charan Shukla, was also an INC politician, a union minister, and a nine-time Member of Parliament in the Lok Sabha.

 His son Amitesh Shukla is an INC politician and currently a Member of Legislative Assembly of Chhattisgarh from Rajim.